 Pierre Pasinetti, the Vice President of Security for Thales, will be visiting from France to address the threat and response to espionage to international defence and security industry.
 Pierre has extensive global experience in both private and government sector and leads internationally on protective security and crisis management.

 Academic and policy input to the key topic is coming from Professor Rory Medcalf, Head of the National Security College and supported by Associate Professor Matthew Sussex will be addressing the subject of Democratic Resilience and Foreign Influence: lessons for and from Australia.

-The Summit committee also welcomes the agreement from the FBI and US State Department who will be contributing in the area respectively on the cyber aspects of Counter Intelligence (CI) in the region and measures the US Government uses to protect our staff and information from CI concerns.
+The Summit committee also welcomes Ryan Pardee of the FBI and Nick Pietrowicz of the U.S State Department who will be contributing in the area respectively on the cyber aspects of Counter Intelligence (CI) in the region and measures the US Government uses to protect our staff and information from CI concerns.

 Safeguarding Australia 2019 will focus on this and more over the one and a half days of plenary sessions, followed by two highly focussed immersive workshops offered as an elective on afternoon of Day 2 following conclusion of the main conference at lunch - this is a programmed activity where all participants are actively engaged in analysing the issues and contributing to a good practice model for addressing it, It would require some background and pre-reading for participants to get the best from the below immersive program

 Cybersecurity – defeating the foreign and domestic adversaries